ibm-cloud-docs/watsonxdata/sbmt_spk_mor_cow.md

 **Parameter values:**

-- `<path-to-batch-config>`: Path to the batch configuration file containing the list of catalogs, schemas, and tables to process.
+- `<path-to-sync-json>`: Path to the sync json file containing the list of catalogs, schemas, and tables to process.
 - `<encoded key>`: The value must be in the format echo -n"ibmlhapikey_<user_id>:<user’s api key>" | base64.
 Here, <user_id> is the IBM Cloud ID of the user whose api key is used to access the data bucket.
 The <IAM_APIKEY> here is the API key of the user accessing the Object store bucket.
 To generate an API key, login into the {{site.data.keyword.lakehouse_short}} console and navigate to Profile > Profile and Settings > API Keys and generate a new API key.

 **Optional Arguments:**